🕯️ Start here · 4 min read

 Wick, clamp, pour

-Thread a cotton wick through the pour hole, clamp the halves with rubber bands, and pour: paraffin at 75–85 °C, soy at 57–63 °C — never above 90 °C, or the PLA softens.
-Cool 4–6 hours, demold, trim the wick.
+Thread a cotton wick through the pour hole, clamp the halves with rubber bands, and pour: paraffin at 75–85 °C, soy at 57–63 °C, never above 90 °C. PLA starts to soften around 60 °C, so a hot pour is already past it; the mold survives on thick walls and brief contact, not on margin.
+Cool 4–6 hours at room temperature, then chill (fridge overnight or 15–20 min in the freezer) so the wax shrinks off the wall, then rest 30 min at room temperature before opening.
+Opening it frozen hard is what snaps candles in half.
 The full pour-day walkthrough (wick size chart included) is in how to make a candle from a 3D-printed mold.

 Tip: one printed mold makes dozens of candles.
 Print two or three molds and you can pour a whole batch in an afternoon.